Angola is a civil law jurisdiction with the following categories of Common Jurisdiction Courts:

 There is a single VAT rate of 14%.

 The Angolan VAT regime establishes full and partial exemptions.

-Certain entities (eg, banks) shall withhold 50% of the amount of VAT included in invoices or equivalent documents issued by taxable persons for the supply of goods or rendering of services.
-Special withholding rules shall apply to the State, other public entities and oil-investing companies.
+Certain entities (eg, banks) shall withhold 50% of the amount of VAT included in invoices or equivalent documents issued by taxable persons for the supply of goods or the rendering of services.
+Special withholding rules are applicable to the State, other public entities and oil-investing companies.

 There is an obligation to submit a monthly VAT periodic return, before the end of the month pursuant to the one to which the transactions refer.

-The Private Investment Law foresees tax benefits related to BIT, IIT, REIT, Sisa and SD, which may consist essentially in deductions to taxable value; accelerated depreciation and reintegration of assets; tax credits; exemption and reduction of taxes, contributions and import duties; and deferred payment of taxes.
+The PIL foresees tax benefits related to BIT, IIT, REIT, Sisa and SD, which may consist essentially in deductions to taxable value; accelerated depreciation and reintegration of assets; tax credits; exemption and reduction of taxes, contributions and import duties; and deferred payment of taxes.

-According to the PIL, there are two investment regimes (prior declaration regime and special regime – see 2.1 Approval of Foreign Investments) under which tax benefits may be granted.
+According to the PIL, there are three investment regimes (prior declaration regime, contractual regime and special regime – see 2.1 Approval of Foreign Investments) under which tax benefits may be granted.